-Except for emergencies regarding human health and safety, appeal of a permit suspension shall act as a stay of the action required by the Health Officer.
+Except for emergencies regarding human health and safety, appeal of permit suspension shall act as a stay of the action required by the Health Officer.
 Appeals shall be submitted and conducted according to CCC 41.10.160.

-41.11.090 Placement of solid wastes during emergencies.
+Section 9.
+Section 41.10.090, Placement of solid wastes during emergencies, to read as follows:

-(1) The Health Officer may allow the transportation and storage of solid wastes to a location approved by the Health Officer during or after an emergency.
-The materials that may be so placed include building materials and foundations, utility pipes, wires, materials from roads and bridges, materials from floods or landslides or other geologic events, materials from fires or explosions or other materials as determined by the Health Officer.

-(2) The purpose of allowing emergency transportation and storage is to allow the cleanup or restoration of critical community facilities in a timely fashion while reserving the right to make further changes at a later time.

-(3) The Health Officer may limit the nature and quantity of materials so placed in order to prevent health hazards, nuisances or other issues cited in these regulations.

-(4) The Health Officer may require the subsequent removal or relocation of any materials found to be unsuitable for long-term storage or disposal on the originally approved location.
+- (1) The Health Officer may allow the transportation and storage of solid wastes, to a location approved by the Health Officer during or after an emergency.
+The materials that may be so placed include building materials and foundations, utility pipes, wires, materials from roads and bridges, materials from floods or landslides or other geologic events, materials from fires or explosions or other materials as determined by the Health Officer. - (2) The purpose of allowing emergency transportation and storage is to allow the clean-up or restoration of critical community facilities in a timely fashion while reserving the right to make further changes at a later time. - (3) The Health Officer may limit the nature and quantity of materials so placed in order to prevent health hazards, nuisances or other issues cited in these regulations. - (4) The Health Officer may require the subsequent removal or relocation of any materials found to be unsuitable for long-term storage or disposal on the originally approved location.

-41.11.100 Inspections and searches.
+Section 10.
+Section 41.10.100, Inspections and searches, to read as follows: